GUIDE TO REASONABLE ACCOMMODATIONS

 in your class could benefit from this service, please encourage them

-to schedule an appointment with the graduate assistant.
+to schedule an appointment with the graduate assistant and other support services are available to help students with their skills.

 Interpreters for Students with Hearing Impairments